 - Further information

-Before submitting your manuscript to Journal of Asian and African Studies, please ensure you have read the Aims & Scope
+Before submitting your manuscript to Journal of Global Analysis, please ensure you have read the Aims & Scope

 The journal welcomes articles, research communications, and book reviews that focus on the interconnected subfields within International Relations.